 Jade Dynasty Restaurant

 One of the favourite activities of any Vancouver foodie worth their salt is to dim-sum.
+FYI, this features highly on some of the best food tours in Vancouver.

-For many of us it’s more than just a meal – it’sa social activity and an experience in and of itself.
+For many of us it’s more than just a meal – it’s a social activity and an experience in and of itself.

 While many of the most popular dim-sum joints are now found in the suburb of Richmond, Chinatown is still home to a number of great dim-sum joints.